DrShahinstein/whatsapp-cli/README.md

 ### How to schedule messages?

-Let's create two new schedules like so...
+Let's create two new schedules like so:

 ```bash
 [whatsapp-cli]$ poetry run python3 -m whatsapp-cli create schedule